Welcome to the Junior School

 - Your name will be recorded by the Deputy Head Academic or Pastoral (three entries will result in a Warning)

 - You will then be sent to one of the Deputy Heads of Academic or Pastoral and issued with a Warning which will be sent home to your parents

 - You will be given a School Detention by the Head of the Junior School

 NB A detention will also be automatic for any child issued with three Warnings

 We encourage the children to take pride in their appearance and uniform.
 At four pre-determined points in the year the children will be issued with five uniform points.
 Points will be removed from children for repeatedly looking untidy, failure to have the correct clothing kit for lessons, leaving uniform items at school after attending a club the previous evening, etc. At the end of the designated period, children who have any points remaining will be able to enjoy a ‘Non-Uniform Day’.

 We strive to achieve a happy and safe learning environment for your children and hope that the Behaviour Plan makes such an outcome a reality.
 If you would like any further clarification or to discuss the Behaviour Plan in more detail please do not hesitate to contact us at school.

 All items of clothing should be clearly named.
-Each child should have a brush or comb with them in order to keep their hair tidy.
-Students should be provided with a pair of old trainers to wear outdoors at playtime, these should be separate from Games trainers.
+Students should be provided with a pair of old trainers to wear outdoors at playtime.

 All uniform, including school shoes and sportswear is available to purchase from No Limitz which is situated at 25 Shuttleworth Road, Elms Farm Industrial Estate, just off Goldington Road, Bedford MK41 0HS (opposite Waitrose).
 The store’s opening hours are 10am until 6pm during the week and 9am until 5.30pm on Saturdays with free parking available.